18F/g-research/README.md

 ## Vision

-We envision a world where government agencies use design research to proactively shape their decision-making processes and to inform their design decisions
+We envision a world where government agencies use design research to proactively shape their decision-making processes and to inform their design decisions.

 ## Mission